Translations

 Homeplace

-Dad used to say, “a dollar ain’t worth much now-a-days, boys.”
+Dad used to say, “A dollar ain’t worth much nowadays, boys.”
 I believed him then.
 I believe him now.
-The last time that I ate fast food was 7/6/2020.
+The last time that I ate fast food was on 7/6/2020.
 (I wrote about it.)
-That was “Burger Dink” also.
+That was also at “Burger Dink.”
 Once or twice a year won’t hurt me!

 Bellies fuller and billfold lighter, we ventured forth.

-The above photo is the work that a 77-year-old well driller/repair man, and his grandson, did, on 5/1/2020 (May Day).
-Our fine neighbor, across the road, had done all the work digging, etc. The blue pipe section replaced the original pipe section that Ferrell’s Well Drilling had installed, in 1974.
-My Dad, Earl Ferrell, had drilled his own well (with the casing, pump, well housing, tank, etc.).
-Mom and Dad had planted four trees, near the well housing, for us four boys.
-Roots finally chipped a spot in a section of the original pipe.
-Forty-six years for that original section wasn’t too bad!
-The rest of the pipe is still sound.
+The above photograph is of the work that a 77-year-old well driller/pump repair man and his grandson did on 5/1/2020 (May Day).
+Our fine neighbor, from across the road, had done all the digging work.
+The section of blue pipe replaced the original pipe that Ferrell’s Well Drilling had installed in 1974.
+My father, Earl Ferrell, had drilled his own water well, including the casing, pump, well housing, and tank.
+My father and mother had planted four trees near the well housing, one each for us four boys.
+Roots had finally broken a section in the original pipe.
+Forty-six years for that original pipe wasn’t too bad!
+The remaining original pipe is still sound.
 Dad would have been proud!

-Our fine neighbor saw us and came by for a visit.
+Our fine neighbor saw us and came by to visit.
 His wife and he are doing well.
-They have a line from the well also.
-(Dad and he had made an agreement.)
-He figured that he owed me for the nominal cost, for the above pipe work.
+They have a water line from the well.
+Dad and he had made an agreement in 1974.
+Our neighbor figured that he owed me for the nominal cost of the pipe work.
 I figured that I owed him for all the work that he did!
 We laughed and shook hands.
 We’re even, but I still think that I owe him.
 He’s a fine neighbor!

-The above photo is from the back yard, looking northeast.
+The above photograph, taken from the back yard, looks northeast.
 The grapevine still stands, is alive, and is beginning to bear fruit.
 There’s my new, ol' truck.
-(I think that he drove himself up a bit to get into the photo!
-I didn’t know that he could do that!)
+I think that he drove himself up a bit to get into the shot!
+I didn’t know that he could do that!

-The grapevine was a cutting from Granny and Papaw Wood’s grapevine, from their home in Bean Station.
-After Papaw passed, in 1983, Granny moved in with us.
+The grapevine was a cutting from Granny and Papaw Wood’s grapevine, taken from their home in Bean Station.
+After Papaw passed away in 1983, Granny moved in with us.

 Memorial Day Memories

-The “Fearghail” (aka Ferrell) clan had many fine memories, on Memorial Day, and other festive times, over the years.
-On Memorial Day, we always remembered the reason for the day.
+Over the years, the “Fearghail” (Ferrell) clan had many fine memories on Memorial Day and on other festive occasions.
+On Memorial Day, we always remember the reason for the day.

-As for me and my house, we are thankful to those who kept us free, by their ultimate sacrifice for freedom.
-“Hero” is a word that is utilized far too often today.
+As for me and my house, we are thankful to those, who kept us free, through their ultimate sacrifice for freedom.
+“Hero” is a word that is bandied about far too often.
 Those who gave their ultimate sacrifice might not have called themselves heroes.
-They probably thought that they were just doing their jobs.
+They probably thought that they were just doing their duties.

 Let’s get the right job done, America, in tribute to those who made Memorial Day memorable.
 We owe them.